OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 ### Multiple write operation

-- If you want to group several single write operations inside an atomic operation (ex: doing write on several collections), use a `ClientSession` and handle transaction.
-In this case, there are two-way :
+- If you want to group several single write operations inside an atomic operation (ex: doing write on several collections), use a `ClientSession` and handle a transaction.
+In this case, there are two-ways :

 #### Automatic transaction management